gsoft-inc/ov-igloo-ui/packages/ActionMenu/README.md

 # ActionMenu

-This component is used to display a menu which will contain a list of menu options.
+This component is used to display a menu that will contain a list of menu options.
 The menu is dismissible if you click outside the dropdown.

 <Example is="custom" />
 <ReferenceLinks is="custom" />